-'Ballistic Blocks' Shooting From Kilauea's Crater, USGS Says
+Ash Cloud And 'Ballistic Blocks' Shot From Kilauea's Crater, USGS Says

 "Further observations are necessary to asses this interpretation.
 Additional such explosions are expected and could be more powerful," it cautioned.

 A 4.2-magnitude earthquake struck the region early Wednesday and another 3.5-magnitude temblor was felt around noon.
-The quakes "caused noticeable structural damage" in buildings at the state's Hawaii Volcanoes National Park," according to Hawaii Public Radio.
+The quakes "caused noticeable structural damage" in buildings at the state's Hawaii Volcanoes National Park, according to Hawaii Public Radio.

 As Hawaii News Now reports: